Shadow Lawn (New Jersey): History

 The Shadow Lawn estate was first developed in the early 20th century by John A. McCall, president of the New York Life Insurance Company.
-Its main house was a 52-room mansion, which in 1915 served as the summer White House for President Woodrow Wilson in 1916.
+Its main house was a 52-room mansion, which in 1916 served as the summer White House for President Woodrow Wilson.
 Wilson planned many aspects of his reelection campaign from that house.

 In 1918, the estate was purchased by Hubert T. Parson, president of the F.W.
 Woolworth Company.
-The main house was destroyed by fire in 1927, and Parson and his wife Maysie immediately embarked on building an ostentatious replacement.

-Sparing no expense, they retained the noted Gilded Age architect Horace Trumbauer, and the design of the present building are credited to Trumbauer and his assistant, Julian Abele.
+The main house was destroyed by fire in 1927, after which Parson and his wife Maysie immediately embarked on building an ostentatious replacement.
+Sparing no expense, they retained the noted Gilded Age architect Horace Trumbauer, and the design of the present building is credited to Trumbauer and his assistant, Julian Abele.
 The exterior garden landscape was designed by the French landscape architect Achille Duchêne.

-By the time the building was complete the Parsons had spent more than $10 million.
+By the time the building was complete, the Parsons had spent more than $10 million.
 They had continued work despite the onset of the Great Depression, which eventually ruined their finances.
-Unable to recoup his expenditures on the estate by selling it, the property was taken by the town for $100 in 1939.
-After housing a girls' school for a time, it became part of Monmouth University in 1956.
+Unable to recoup the expenditures made on Shadow Lawn by selling it, the property was taken by the town for $100 in 1939.

-Shadow Lawn was listed on the National Register of Historic Places in 1978 for its significance in art, architecture, and landscape architecture and then declared a National Historic Landmark in 1985.
+After housing a girls' school for a time, the property became part of Monmouth University in 1956.
+Shadow Lawn was listed on the National Register of Historic Places in 1978 for its significance in art, architecture, and landscape design.
+It was declared a National Historic Landmark in 1985.

-The building was used to portray Oliver Warbucks' (Albert Finney) mansion in the film Annie.
+Shadow Lawn was used to portray the mansion of Oliver Warbucks (Albert Finney) in the 1982 film Annie.

-The current building was renamed from Shadow Lawn to Woodrow Wilson Hall after Monmouth's acquisition of the estate, honoring Wilson's occupation of its predecessor.
-In 2020, the building returned to its Shadow Lawn name, with the university citing Wilson's racist policies for the change.
+After Monmouth's acquisition of the property, the current building's name was changed from Shadow Lawn to Woodrow Wilson Hall, honoring Wilson's occupation of its predecessor.
+In 2020, the building was renamed to the Great Hall at Shadow Lawn, with the university citing Wilson's racist policies for the change.